osrf-migration/robocup3ds-wiki/Configuration Variables.md

 Certain configuration variables related to gameplay can be set in robocup3d.world, the SDF file used to load the robocup3ds plugin.
 Variables can either take on floating point values (ex: 2.359) or boolean values (true/false).
+All variable names must be in lowercase.

 The format used for these variables is the following: